DonnyLe/Reversi/README.md

 Pressing 'p' calls a pass command placeholder.

 ## Extra Credit
+The Extra Credit strategies are in the Strategies module, including:
+* Simple highest score increase strategy
+* Avoid Corners strategy
-The Extra Credit strategies are in the Strategies module, with a Avoid Corners strategy, an only use corners strategy, a simple highest score increase strategy and a modular strategy to combine the different strategies in the order specified by the user.
-The mock results are available in [the transcript](strategy-transcript.txt)
+* Only use corners strategy,
+* Modular strategy to combine the different strategies in the order specified by the user.

+The mock test transcript is available in [the transcript](strategy-transcript.txt)